About El Salvador

 - Helped people participate in Bible reading groups and strengthen their relationships with family, neighbors, and God.

-- Enabled kids ages seven to 12 to participate in community children's clubs, where they learned skills to help them succeed at school and values to help strengthen their family relationships.
+- Enabled kids ages 7 to 12 to participate in community children’s clubs, where they learned skills to help them succeed at school and values to help strengthen their family relationships.

-- Trained teachers and supported early childhood development centers, benefiting kids under the age of five with age-appropriate educational and social skills.
+- Trained teachers and supported early childhood development centers, benefiting kids under the age of 5 with age-appropriate educational and social skills.